Maestro-111/movies-search-system/README.md

 2. As a baseline we are using dot product similarity.
 Each movie has its own numeric representation (vector) which is stored in SQLite.
 3. We are reducing dim of movie numeric representation with PCA.
 4. Also, we are producing additional text features for our model with Word2Vec. train_embedding is module to train Word2Vec on current movies' data.
+5. Finally, we concatenate the features and call cosine similarity measure for each movie pair.
+Then we sort by sim measure and select top 10.

 ## Data Set Up